315+ Telescopes Ranked

 • The Celestron Advanced VX 9.25” SCT is more capable than the EdgeHD 8 for visual use or planetary imaging while remaining essentially the same with regard to portability and cost.

-Aftermarket Accessory Recommendations
+Aftermarket Accessories Recommendations

 The EdgeHD 8 benefits from the use of a dew shield to prevent condensation from forming on the front Schmidt corrector plate.
-Dew, of course, fogs up your views and images, but it also contains trace acids, chemicals, and pollen, which can chemically attack the coatings on the scope’s front corrector plate and even etch the glass itself.
+Dew, of course, fogs up our views and images, but it also contains trace acids, chemicals, and pollen, which can chemically attack the coatings on the scope’s front corrector plate and even etch the glass itself.
 A basic flexible dew shield is usually sufficient, but heated plastic or metal dew shields may be necessary in very humid climates.
 A dew shield also helps to prevent stray light from entering the telescope, improving contrast like a lens shade, and protecting the corrector plate from accidental touches.

-The EdgeHD 8’s specially designed 0.7x focal reducer is a must for deep-sky imaging.
-It screws onto the back and brings the scope down to f/7 and a focal length of 1425mm.
-You can use the reducer for visual astronomy as well, though a 2” star diagonal and 2” eyepieces may be more effective for the job.
-If you are interested in using 2” accessories, the Apertura 38mm SWA (53x) and 2” dielectric screw-on diagonal also from Apertura, are an ideal fit; the 0.7x reducer and 40mm E-Lux suffice as an equal, albeit less immersive, alternative.
-Higher powers up to 300-400x can be achieved with additional 1.25” oculars; our top picks would be a medium-power eyepiece such as a 15mm SWA (135x) or Explore Scientific 14mm 82-degree (145x), and a higher power eyepiece like the Explore Scientific 8.5mm 82-degree (239x) or a 9mm redline/goldline (226x).
+Higher powers up to 300-400x can be achieved with additional 1.25” oculars; my top picks would be a medium-power eyepiece such as a 15mm SWA (135x) or Explore Scientific 14mm 82-degree (145x), and a higher power eyepiece like the Explore Scientific 8.5mm 82-degree (239x) or a 9mm redline/goldline (226x).
 A good Barlow lens can also be used to achieve higher powers and doubles as an accessory for planetary imaging use.
 You will also want an Orion UltraBlock or similar UHC nebula filter to improve views of nebulae; choose the 2” version if you are getting a 2” diagonal as it can be used with either size eyepiece with a threaded 2” to 1.25” adapter.

 For imaging purposes with the EdgeHD 8, a motor focuser and Bahtinov mask are highly recommended.
 And as previously mentioned, a Starizona HyperStar f/2 kit turns the EdgeHD 8 into an f/2 Schmidt camera, which can be used with the Advanced VX.
-However, the 8” RASA has this conversion essentially permanently built in and is cheaper.
+However, the 8” RASA telescope has this conversion essentially permanently built in and is cheaper.

 If you’re planning on imaging, in addition to a large guide scope or off-axis guider for the EdgeHD 8, along with an autoguider camera, you’ll need a polar scope or PoleMaster to accurately polar align the Advanced VX (a polar scope is also good for visual use).
 Lastly, either an AC adapter or a power supply such as the Celestron PowerTank Lithium Pro.

-The EdgeHD 8 can achieve a maximum field of view of around 1.3 degrees with a 2” wide-angle eyepiece or a 1.25” eyepiece and its f/7 reducer.
-This is rather small when you consider most 8-10” Dobsonians can reach a true field of around 2 degrees; a narrower field limits your options in viewing open star clusters and the largest nebulae.
-However, many of the smaller open clusters, such as M11 or M35, are still a delight with the EdgeHD 8 and you can resolve many of the brighter globular star clusters from the Messier catalog into their individual components too.
-Small, colorful planetary nebulae like the Blinking Planetary or the Saturn Nebula show tiny details and an array of bluish and greenish colors, while larger emission nebulae such as Orion (M42), the Lagoon (M8) and the Swan (M17) are fantastic even under so-so conditions, though a UHC filter enhances the view.
+A narrower field limits our options in viewing open star clusters and the largest nebulae.
+However, many of the smaller open clusters, such as M11 or M35, are still a delight with the EdgeHD 8 and I can resolve many of the brighter globular star clusters from the Messier catalog into their individual components too.

 Zane Landers